 At Leighton Park, they accept both day and boarding students and have a flexible range of boarding options.
 Students can board at the school full time, weekly, as flexi-boarders or arrange infrequent overnight stays when it’s necessary or they’d like to spend more time with their friends or working on their study.

 Housemasters and Housemistresses create homely environments for the students, making sure that each student feels comfortable and happy in their boarding houses.
-Each house is co-educational, allowing students to mix and develop friendships, but residential areas are separated into girls’ and boys’ wings.
+The newly refurbished Fryer House is co-educational and caters to 25 boarders in Years 7 & 8, providing a family-feel, nurturing environment where students can mix and develop friendships.
+There are separate senior boys’ and girls’ boarding houses, with each caring for 65 boarders in Year 9 to Upper Sixth.

-Younger students typically share their room with 1, 2 or 3 other students, but each having their own desk space for study.
-Sixth form students have a room of their own in which to live, work and relax that can help them break away from the family home and start preparing for independent life.
+Fryer House students typically share their room with 2 other students, each having their own desk space for study.
+Students in Years 9 -11 usually share with one roommate, while Sixth Form students have a room of their own in which to live, work and relax and start preparing for independent life.
 All students are encouraged to make their bedrooms their own with pictures and posters.

 While Leighton Park does not supply teaching assistants or one to one support in the classroom, teachers are well prepared to meet the needs of all their students.
-Individual learning plans will be shared with teaching staff.
-Teachers also receive a ‘classroom support information’ sheet which details the strengths and weaknesses of the student, as well as the techniques that have helped them be successful in the past.
+Individual learning plans are developed for each student and are shared with teaching staff detailing the strengths and weaknesses of the student, as well as the techniques that have helped them be successful in the past.

 Leighton Park School is selective and therefore students need to meet certain criteria to be offered a place with them.